claudiaphan05/claudiaphan05/README.md

 ## Hi there 👋
-My name is Claudia and I am a current junior at Texas A&M University.
-I am interested in learning more about embedded systems and am currently working on creating games.
-I enjoy ripping Pokemon card packs and researching keyboards in my free time and am excited to see what projects come up in the future.
 <!--
 **claudiaphan05/claudiaphan05** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.